UniFi Protect Camera Setup: No battery charging, no subscriptions

 Watch on YouTube

-Ubiquiti UniFi G4 Doorbell: https://amzn.to/3TsWW1m
+Ubiquiti UniFi Protect Camera G4 Pro: https://go.michaelsleen.com/camera-g4-pro

-Ubiquiti UniFi Protect G4 Pro: https://amzn.to/43VyNUU
+Ubiquiti UniFi Protect Camera G4 Bullet: https://go.michaelsleen.com/camera-g4-bullet

-Ubiquiti UniFi Protect G4 Bullet: https://amzn.to/4cJqSOl
+Ubiquiti UniFi Protect Camera G4 Instant: https://go.michaelsleen.com/camera-g4-instant

-Ubiquiti UniFi Protect G3 Instant: https://amzn.to/44D1gPy
+Ubiquiti UniFi Protect Camera G3 Instant: https://go.michaelsleen.com/camera-g3-instant

 Adjustable Mount for G3 Instant: https://amzn.to/4byugdv